The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

 \subsection{Spin Hamiltonian: 1D XXZ model}

 Let us start with the 1D antiferromagnetic XXZ spin Hamiltonian with an external magnetic field

 where $\Delta$ is the anisotropy parameter and $\lambda$ the transverse field strength.
 We also consider periodic boundary conditions.
 For $\lambda = 0$, this model contains two quantum phase transitions, at $\Delta = \pm 1$.
-Its ground state is a product state for $\Delta < -1$ and highly entangled in the critical region, i.e. for $-1 <\Delta \leq 1$.
+Its ground state is a product state for $\Delta < -1$ and is highly entangled in the critical region, i.e. for $-1 <\Delta \leq 1$.
 The introduction of the external field $\lambda$ moves the $\Delta = -1$ phase transition to higher values of $\Delta$, increasing the region with a product state as a ground state \cite{langari_phase_1998}.

 We use this model as a test for various reasons.
 First, this is a non-trivial model, with a highly entangled ground state, a property that motivates the use of a quantum computer.
-Second, there is no known quantum circuit capable of computing the ground state exactly, in contrast with other integrable models \cite{kraus_compressed_2011,hebenstreit_compressed_2017, schmoll_kitaev_2017,verstraete_quantum_2009,cervera-lierta_exact_2018,montanaro_compressed_2020}.
+Second, there is no known quantum circuit capable of computing the ground state exactly, in contrast with other integrable models \cite{kraus_compressed_2011,hebenstreit_compressed_2017, schmoll_kitaev_2017,verstraete_quantum_2009,cervera-lierta_exact_2018,montanaro_compressed_2020}, although there has been recent work on the preparation of the Bethe-ansatz eigenstates using projective algorithms \cite{van2021preparing}.
 Third, the energy profile as a function of $\Delta$ for a non-zero value of $\lambda$ has a non-trivial shape with a peak (see Fig.~\ref{Fig:XXZn14}).
-Finally, condensed matter models like Haldane-Shastry \cite{HS-XXZ} and some electronic Hamiltonians, are related to this model.
+Finally, some condensed matter models such as Haldane-Shastry \cite{HS-XXZ} and some electronic Hamiltonians, are related to this model.